 Tracked at Rockfield Studios in Wales, the album finds Robert Smith working with longtime collaborator Paul Corkett on production.
 As such, despite the intervening gap, little has changed in the sonic world of The Cure, the band’s uniquely oblique soundscapes as inscrutable as ever.
 That’s one of the reasons why you should never review a Cure album on the first listen – there’s simple too much lying beneath the surface to take in over the course of one sitting – and that is certainly the case here.

-Even if you had no idea The Cure were bringing out an album, a simple glance at the song titles would tell you the band were somewhere in the vicinity – Alone, And nothing Is Forever, A Fragile Thing… If nothing else, Robert Smith has hardly dispensed with his penchant for gloom.
+Truth be told, even if you had no idea The Cure were bringing out an album, a simple glance at the song titles would tell you the band were somewhere in the vicinity – Alone, And nothing Is Forever, A Fragile Thing… If nothing else, Robert Smith has hardly dispensed with his penchant for gloom.
+And so, into the deep we plunge.

 Opening the second half, the vital surge of Drone: No Drone sees stabbing, wah-inflected guitars and a pulsing beat nod to the excellent Wrong Number (incidentally, the first song to feature Reeves on guitar).
 Resetting the atmosphere after so rampant a piece, the piano-led I Can Never Say Goodbye is a subtly moving track with jet black gothic undertones and post-punk basslines.
-One of those songs that just seems to build and build, the track slowly eclipses all around it, before slipping back to the opening piano lines.
+One of those songs that just seems to build and build, the track slowly eclipses all around it, before slipping back into the icy waters of the opening piano lines.

-Despite the intense anticipation that greeted the announcement of a new Cure record, Songs From A Lost World easily bats aside such expectations.
+Despite the intense anticipation that greeted the announcement of a new Cure record, Songs Of A Lost World easily bats aside such expectations.
 The band remain interested in sounding like nothing other than themselves, and the result is an album that nestles comfortably alongside the best of their storied back catalogue.
-If there is a complaint, it’s that the production, which is otherwise clear, feels somewhat over compressed – fighting the dynamic that Smith breathes into his songs, and coming over surprisingly hot, particularly in songs like War Song.
+If there is a complaint, it’s that the production, which is otherwise clear and well separated, is somewhat over compressed – fighting the dynamic that Smith breathes into his songs, and coming over surprisingly hot, particularly on songs like War Song.
 In other instances, the objection could prove fatal, but there’s enough clarity in the mix to keep you hooked, although it would be amazing to hear a full dynamic range remaster.

 Instrumentals

-Given the space in the arrangements, an instrumental version of the album makes perfect sense, and it’s a bonus disc to which fans will find themselves returning.
-With many of the pieces introducing vocals late on, and with these often used as much for texture as to drive the songs, it is nice to hear the pieces in this form, and it highlights just how much thought goes into these slow building arrangements.
+Given the depth of the arrangements, an instrumental version of the album makes perfect sense, and it’s a bonus disc to which fans will find themselves returning.
+With many of the pieces introducing vocals late on, and with these often used as much for texture as to drive the songs, it is nice to hear the album in this form, and it highlights just how much thought goes into these slow building works of art.

 Inevitably it is the slower pieces that benefit the most – tracks like Alone, which seem to slowly evolve in front of you – although a surprising highlight is the string-soaked beauty of And Nothing Is Forever, which carries even greater emotional heft when shorn of vocals.
 Even tracks that feel like they should primarily be vocal pieces, such as the crisp and concise A Fragile Thing, reveal nuances, often in the synths, that are far less apparent in the vocal mixes, and you find yourself listening to the record with a whole new appreciation as a result.

-While not every band have the depth of arrangement to carry off instrumental versions of their work, there is so much attention to detail in a Cure track that you find yourself experiencing this unique album in a wholly different light, and it is a valuable addition to the set.
+While not every band could (or should) reveal the inner workings of their craft by offering instrumental versions of their work, there is so much attention to detail in a Cure track that you find yourself experiencing this unique album in a wholly different light having listened to it in this form.

 Surround